dhinojosa/scala-implicits-katacoda/01_scala_implicit_values/step5.md

-Implicits are really used to bind services that require something and you don't particularly need to inject everywhere explicitly, in this case let's discuss `Future[+T]`.  `Future` in Scala cannot run without an `ExecutionContext`.
+Implicits are commonly used to bind services that require a service belonging to a type, and you don't particularly need to inject everywhere explicitly; in this case, let's discuss `Future[+T]`.  `Future` in Scala cannot run without an `ExecutionContext`.
 The issue is that there are so many calls that require an `ExecutionContext`.
 In the following example, here is running a `Future[+T]` without an `implicit`, notice how verbose it is.

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">
 package com.xyzcorp;